-Notes are all of the reblogs, likes, replies, and answers that a post has received.
+Notes are all of the reblogs, likes, and replies that a post has received.

 To understand how notes work, tap or click the note count on any post and allow us to walk you through the remarkable notes ecosystem.

 - Notes are ordered chronologically, with the oldest note (always the original poster) at the top.